monorepo-template/monorepo-template/docs/REACT_MODULE.md

-# Adding a module
+# Adding a React module

-To add a new module,
+To add a new React module,

-1. Create a copy of the `/packages/module` directory and name it `/packages/${module-name}`.
+1. Create a copy of the `/packages/react-module` directory and name it `/packages/${module-name}`.
 2. In `/packages/${module-name}/package.json`:
    1. Replace the `name` property's value with